thedumbterminal/TinyBrowserFramework/README.md

 Then create a script tag in your HTML to reference the `src/index.js` file.

 See the [example directory](example/) for more information.

+### Included node.js express server example

+To run the example server use:

+    nvm use
+    npm install
+    npm start

+Then open [http://localhost:3000/](http://localhost:3000/) in your browser.

 ## Compatibility